krizzdewizz/astroline/README.md

 al regex [output line containing $1, $2 etc] [-x to execute] [-0, -1...output line with that index]
 ```

-The output line is optional. if empty the whole line is printed, or the regex groups if any
+The output line is optional. if empty the whole line is printed, or the regex groups if any.

 The output line can refer to the regex groups `$0` (whole line), `$1`, `$2` etc.